Millon Air Flight 406: Accident

-The aircraft captain had been working for Millon Air for three years and was also qualified as a flight instructor.
-There was also a first officer, a flight engineer, and a loadmaster.
+The aircraft captain, Erwin Roedenbeck, had been working for Millon Air for three years and was also qualified as a flight instructor.
+Also on board was 23-year-old first officer, Henry Ripoll, 30-year-old flight engineer Ernesto Enciso, and a loadmaster.
 Flight 406 was loaded with cargo, including frozen fish.

 At 21:44 CDT, Flight 406 took off from Runway 23.
 The aircraft quickly lost altitude and struck the La Dolorosa Catholic church's bell tower.
 The aircraft then crashed into a residential area near the airport and exploded, scattered debris over dozens of homes.
 The accident killed all four people on board along with at least 24 (or 30) people on the ground, including a priest from the church.
 50 people were also injured.

 Investigation

 Ecuador's Civil Aviation Authority investigated the accident with assistance from the National Transportation Safety Board, Federal Aviation Administration (FAA), Boeing, and Pratt & Whitney.
 Investigators ultimately determined that the cause of the accident was an engine failure.

 Miami-based Millon Air had several maintenance violations.
 It was issued more than 50 warnings from the FAA during some ten-year period, and paid $49,000 in fines.
-A year earlier, a Douglas DC-8-54F leased to Faucet Perú crashed in Guatemala City, killing six people.
+A year earlier, a Douglas DC-8-54F leased to Faucett Perú crashed in Guatemala City, killing six people.
 After the accident, Millon Air ceased operations voluntarily.